quasarframework/quasar/docs/src/pages/vue-components/virtual-list.md

 ::: tip
 * To get the best performance while using large lists freeze the array you are passing in the `items` prop using `Object.freeze(items)`.
 This allows Vue to skip making the list "responsive" to changes.
-* The number of items that will be rendered will be calculated based on the `virtual-list-item-default-size` prop and the size of the scrolling container, but you can fit it to your needs using the `virtual-list-slice-size` prop.
+* The number of items that will be rendered will be calculated based on the `virtual-list-item-size` prop and the size of the scrolling container, but you can fit it to your needs using the `virtual-list-slice-size` prop.
-* Use the `virtual-list-item-default-size` to specify the initial size of elements.
+* Use the `virtual-list-item-size` to specify the initial size of elements.
 After an element is rendered on screen it's size is updated automatically, but if you specify a default size close to the real size you'll get a better initial indication of the scroll position.
 :::

 ::: warning